-DHCS mandatorily enrolled nearly all Medi-Cal beneficiaries into MCPs in CCI counties.
+DHCS mandatorily enrolled nearly all Medi-Cal beneficiaries into MCPs in the seven demonstration counties.
 A majority of these beneficiaries were already enrolled in MCPs and therefore continued to receive LTSS through their existing MCPs.
-LTSS includes skilled nursing and home and community-based services (HCBS), Community-Based Adult Services (CBAS), and Multipurpose Senior Services Program (MSSP) services.
+LTSS includes skilled nursing and home and community-based services (HCBS), CBAS, and MSSP services.